DataSights Logo

 API Limitations and Technical Constraints

 The Xero API is generous for most small-business apps, but multi-entity groups and high-volume integrations regularly bump up against its technical ceilings.
-Understanding these constraints helps you set realistic expectations and spot apps that handle them gracefully.

 Rate Limits Impact